id-mustafa/raptor_hfb/README.md

 # Rex Bets
 *High-frequency social betting platform with real-time multiplayer gameplay*

 Rex Bets is a social betting application that brings competitive wagering to friend groups through real-time question-based betting sessions.
 Players join lobbies, answer rapid-fire questions about sports scenarios, and compete for points using a strategic multiplier system.
+You can find out more about RexBets on [Devpost](https://devpost.com/software/raptor-bets).

 ## Tech Stack